bitcoin/bips/bip-XYZ/bip-XYZ-wordlists.md

 ==== License ====

-This addition inherits the MIT license.# Wordlists
+This addition inherits the MIT license.

 * [Emoji](emoji.txt)